How Reliable Is Renewable Energy?

 Adding More Energy Sources Is Better

 In the event of a massive storm or other event that cuts off the power supply, bringing coal, natural gas, or oil operations back online is a massive undertaking.
-In the worst-case scenario, a natural gas or oil spill (or of their byproducts) both disrupts the electrical grid and can also poison the land and water around it.
+And in the worst-case scenario, a natural gas or oil spill would both disrupt the electrical grid and also poison the land and water around it.

 But when an electrical grid depends on solar panels and wind turbines, it’s far less likely that one event could take out all power suppliers.
-And even if it does, it’s far easier and safer to get a wind turbine or solar panel operational again than fixing a gas pipeline or coal plant.
+And if it does, it’s far easier and safer to get a wind turbine or solar panel operational again than fixing a gas pipeline or coal plant.
 With power supply coming in from many different origins, it’s also much less vulnerable to interruption.

 The Grid Industry and the Military Consider Renewables Reliable

 The U.S. military is also a proponent of renewable energy, because it sees a shift to renewables as a matter of national security.
-Using microgrids—a term that means a small electrical grid with a local supply source—the military is making its bases at home and overseas energy-self-sufficient.
+Using microgrids—a small electrical grid with a local supply source—the military is making its bases at home and overseas energy-self-sufficient.
 The easiest way to do that in most cases is to hook the microgrid to a source of electricity that relies only on things that are freely available, like the sun and the wind.
 With a goal of getting 50% of its energy from alternative sources by 2020, the Army already had 17 large-scale renewable projects in development in early 2016.